Class Projects and Presentations: Guidelines for Writing and Rubric for Grading

 Obviously there are additional factors that make a live presentation interesting; see below for more on this.

 Overall.
-All criteria are about equally important except "Professionalism" (silly word, I know), which I'll weight somewhat less heavily.
+Criteria 1 thru 3 are all about equally important; I'll weight "Professionalism" (silly word, I know) somewhat less heavily.
 Also, since it's so easy to do a good job on the "justification of claims" part of item 2 in presentations of other peoples' work, it won't count for that much.
-(But final presentations are rarely just about other people's work.)
 Finally, I will take into account the difficulty of the project in grading: if, in my opinion, your project is particularly difficult, Ill be more lenient.

 Clarity.
 An excellent guide to quality writing is Strunk and Whites classic little book, The Elements of Style; its easily available in bookstores and libraries.
 Also, the Common Errors in English web site is very useful.
 However, be aware that neither focuses on technical writing.
 Also, Strunk and White has its flaws.
-Its style is overly authoritarian, at least for my taste.
-Worse, earlier editions have an old-fashioned attitude that sexist language like using "he" and "man" generically for people of unknown gender is just fine.
+It has an overly-authoritarian style, and -- worse -- an old-fashioned attitude that sexist language like using "he" and "man" generically for people of unknown gender is just fine.
 There's significant research indicating that that type of usage makes a real difference in a reader's mind, whether they're aware of it or not.
 (Details available from me on request.)
-The Fourth Edition looks alright in terms of sexism.

 Two items that might affect your grade either on clarity or on professionalism are (1) using proper grammar -- both the Strunk and White book and the Common Errors web site cover this to some extent; and (2) the very basic idea that anything you turn in should have its pages numbered and stapled.
+(I mention this for a reason, and you know you are.)
 I'm flexible about grammar: for example, I don't object to sentence fragments where there's a reason for them (e.g., in an annotated bibliography, again, where terseness is valuable).
 And I sometimes start sentences with "and" myself :-) .
 But I'm not flexible about numbering and stapling together your pages!
 The only exception would be a case where you're turning in just a few pages, they're independent, and each is labelled.

 With respect to general style and formatting, bibliographic and citation format, etc., any well-thought-out style, used consistently, is okay.
 However, I suggest you find out what style is most common in publications in your area and use that!
 And an easy way to find out what style might be to ask your major professor.
 But Id also be happy with the American Psychological Association (APA) style.
 In any case, all works cited must appear in the list of references.
 Exception: very few style guidelines pay much attention to musical works, which are significantly different from other types of works.
 If you want to mention Beethoven piano sonatas or recordings by Omara Portuondo, you can use my own Bibliographic Style Guidelines for Music, or the style described on the IU Music Library web site.
 As my Guidelines say, musical works need not be listed in the references.